ysngki/TopicAns/README.md

-# TaskSpecificMemory
-Modift memory mechanism to faciliate text match for techncal Q&amp;A
+# Utilize TopicModel to faciliate Answer recommendation on Technical QA sites

 ## run
 use multiple gpus